playmer/playmer.github.io/_posts/2015-11-02-recursive-warning.markdown

 I didn't get particularly far, but I got far enough to realize that the code internal to Zilch that finds member functions was broken.

+Here's a snippet from the Zilch source code that was causing my problem.

 {% highlight c++ %}
 Function* BoundType::FindFunction(StringParam name, const Array<Type*>& parameters, Type* returnType) const {